flashbots/flashbots-docs/docs/flashbots-protect/rpc/ratelimiting.md

 Note that this is *requests* per second and not *transactions* submitted per second.
 The number of transactions in a request is not limited.

-Note that you are not required to read json rpc requests to send transactions to Flashbots Protect RPC.
+Note that you are not required to read JSON RPC requests to send transactions to Flashbots Protect RPC.

 ## Rate limiting exceptions
 If you are a wallet or application integrating with protect and you require a higher rate limit please reach out to [bertcmiller](https://twitter.com/bertcmiller).